Devolutions/RDMSamples-ps/custom_batch_actions/The Basics.md

 ## How to get started

-So you have your information needing to be changed now.
-What do you do now...
+So you have your information needing to be changed, what do you do now...

 *  Firstly, the beginning of each piece of information being changed needs to start with **$connection**.
 For example:
 ```powershell